mkierc/advent-of-code/2015/readme.md

 - [x] Part Two - What is the new lowest house number of the house to get at least as many presents?

 #### [Day 21: RPG Simulator 20XX](src/day_21)
-- [ ] Part One - What is the least amount of gold you can spend and still win the fight?
+- [x] Part One - What is the least amount of gold you can spend and still win the fight?
+- [x] Part Two - What is the most amount of gold you can spend and still lose the fight?